 Who’s eligible for the Lifetime Learning Credit?

 Anyone paying eligible educational expenses can qualify for this college tax credit.
-This includes parents and students alike.
+This includes parents and independent students alike.
 However, only one person can claim the credit in a given year.
 If you’re claiming the Lifetime Learning Credit for 2017 as a student, for instance, your parents cannot claim it for the same expenses.

 Furthermore, parents can’t claim the tax credit for more than one dependent.
-Even if you have two or three kids in college, you can only claim one Lifetime Learning tax credit for a maximum of $2,000 per year.
+Even if you have two or three kids in college, you can only claim one of these credits.
+The maximum Lifetime Learning Credit for 2017 is $2,000.

 A final eligibility requirement has to do with your income.
-Your modified adjusted gross income (MAGI) can’t exceed $65,000 as a single filer or $130,000 if you’re married filing jointly.
-If you make more money, then you won’t qualify for this college tax credit.
+Your modified adjusted gross income (MAGI) can’t exceed $65,000 as a single filer or $131,000 if you’re married and filing jointly.
+If you make more money, you won’t qualify for this college tax credit.